bhk/build/example/example-script.md

 We can demonstrate that everything will get re-built, if necessary, by re-issuing this command after invoking `make clean`.
-The `clean` target is defined by Minion, and it removes all generated artifacts.
+The `clean` target is defined by Minion, and it removes the "output directory", which, by default, contains all generated artifacts.

     $ make clean
     $ make Program[hello.c]